youzan/zent/packages/zent/src/tooltip/README_en-US.md

 ## Tooltip

 - Triggers: click, hover and focus
-- Only display prompt like `HTML title`,no more operation
+- Only display prompt like HTML `title`,no more operation
-- API like Pop

 ### API